HyPAIR/CPDOT/README.md

 ## Test in Rviz

-Launch the simulation to trajectory optimisation result (4 robots in a simple scenario):
+Launch the simulation to the trajectory optimisation result (4 robots in a simple scenario):

   ```shell
   $ roslaunch formation_planner topological_test.launch